CALEBELLIOTT/on-tracker/README.md

 ### Creating the project

 This project was created over the course of 2 weeks in a group of 5 developers.
 It is built using Vue.js, Node.js with mongoose and express, and MongoDB.
-We implemented features using a google API for autofilling locataions and geolocating and the Mapbox library for rendering the front end dynamic map.
+We implemented features using a google API for auto filling locations and geolocating and the Mapbox library for rendering the front end dynamic map.
 These features proved to be challenging to implement, but resulted in a very impressive app that we were all very proud of.